lingaprabhu-mylsaamy/Zepto-Sales-Dashboard/README.md

-# Zepto- Sales & Delivey analytics Dashboard
+# Zepto- Sales & Delivery analytics Dashboard
-Developed an interactive Power BI dashboard to analyze Zepto's sales, customer behavior, payment methods, delivery performance, and product category trends.
+Developed an interactive Power BI dashboard to analyze Zepto's sales, customer behaviour, payment methods, delivery performance, and product category trends.
 The dashboard helps stakeholders monitor business KPIs, identify operational bottlenecks, and make data-driven decisions.

 The objective of this dashboard is to:
 * Monitor overall business performance.